chemiker/e.nigma-buttons/README.md

 See the FAQ in the repository [Wiki](https://github.com/chemiker/enigma-buttons/wiki).

 ## License & copyright
 This project is released under the MIT license.
 It uses [Font Awesome](http://fontawesome.io) icons which is a project by Dave Gandy.
 Thanks for this Dave!
+Font Awesome fonts by Dave Gandy are released under [SIL OFL 1.1](http://scripts.sil.org/OFL).

 ## Development
 As the plugin this is real free software you are very welcome to fork this project and do whatever you want with it :)